CBEP-SoCB-Details/Shellfish_Bacteria/Derived_Data/Shellfish-Data-Review.md

 ## Convert Orders of Factors

-Since these are factors, and not ordered factors, this is merely to make it a bit easier to interpret results.It also has the effect of changing the base category for contrasts.
+Since these are factors, and not ordered factors, this is merely to make it a bit easier to interpret results.
+It also has the effect of changing the base category for contrasts.
 Note that this will not affect ordering of factors when data is loaded in from CSV files, so this code (or something very like it) will have to be run in any data analysis